 The land use policies for Midtown Oakville are provided in Section 20.5.
-In particular, Policy 21.5.5 provides that on lands designated Urban Core, a creative centre to provide studio, office, exhibition, performance and retail space for the cultural community may also be permitted.
-Policy 20.5.6 adds that on land designated Urban Core within the Lyons District, the development of a singleuse building and townhouse, stacked townhouses with a minimum height of three storeys, in combination with permitted residential or mixed-use buildings are be permitted.
+In particular, Policy 21.5.5 provides that on lands designated Urban Core and Urban Centre, a creative centre to provide studio, office, exhibition, performance and retail space for the cultural community may also be permitted.
+Policy 20.5.6 adds that on land designated Urban Core within the Lyons District, the development of a single-use building, townhouse and stacked townhouses with a minimum height of three storeys, in combination with permitted residential or mixed use buildings may also be permitted.